Knapptan/S_Game_of_life_C/README.md

 * Your source code will be tested by the static analyzer `cppcheck`, as well as the style linter `cpplint`.

-* Instructions on how to run these tests on your computer are in the `materials` folder.

 * Do not use cumbersome functions, limit them up to 40 lines (excluding `main`).

 * Check your program for memory leaks!